PM Orbán's much-awaited press conference: "The government cannot comment on business affairs."

 Hungary first, God above all.

 Orbán started out with a short monologue touching upon three topics of yesterday's government cabinet meeting.
 First, he spoke about the report of Minister of Finance Mihály Varga, that says Hungary's 2018 GDP growth was 4.6%, the debt-to-GDP ratio was reduced to 71% and consumption grew by 6%.
-Viktor Orbán assessed that Hungary "is doing better," making a reference to the government's long-time political slogan.the ongoing national consultation, and the Budapest developments the government decided about yesterday.
+Viktor Orbán assessed that Hungary "is doing better," making a reference to the government's long-time political slogan.
+Then he mentioned the ongoing national consultation and the Budapest developments the government decided about yesterday.

 Orbán said that migration is going to fundamentally change European politics.
 Its main divisive line will no longer run between the left and the right but between pro- and anti-immigration powers, and that all liberal democracies are pro-immigration.
 Orbán said this gives a new interpretation to their ties to Christianity, making the protection of Christian culture a political duty and redefining Christianity as the European lifestyle.
 Gender equality, religious freedoms are key questions thanks to migration.
 He said migration also gives a new meaning to the discussions about sovereignty as well.
 He said the central question is if a nation can decide what people they are willing to live with, or if strange people can be forced upon them by outside forces.
 He also said pro-immigration forces are not accepting the democratic decision of those who reject immigration.